Jumpstart Grant submissions are accepted on a rolling basis.

 - A letter of Support from the PI’s Department Head/Chair

-- Community engagement form (here), if applicable
+- Community engagement form (here)

 You are strongly encouraged to work with your institutional Research Administrator to assure all required documents are submitted with your application.
 The proposal need not be routed through the institutional research offices for institutional signatures (unless required), but upon submission may be forwarded to the PI’s appropriate institutional office for budget and effort verification.